More About Us

 Now an aspiring children's writer, I live in hope!

-I have been involved with SBL since 2012 and a member of the committee since 2014.
+I have been involved with Suffolk Book League since 2012 and as a member of the committee since 2014.

 My favourite authors are Proust and Marilyn Robinson.